Entropic Collapse and Extreme First-Passage Times in Discrete Ballistic Transport

 The particle reaches the target in exactly $d$ steps if and only if it follows the unique geodesic at every step.
 At each step, there is exactly one neighbor moving toward the target out of $z$ choices:

-Any path reaching $g_t$ in $d+2\ell$ steps must include $\ell$ ``wasteful'' excursions.
-Unlike the Comet graph, where excursions are confined to the head, on the Bethe lattice an excursion can be initiated from \emph{any} vertex along the geodesic.
+Any path reaching the target in $d+2\ell$ steps must include $\ell$ ``wasteful'' excursions.
+Unlike the Comet graph sequence (where excursions were confined to the fixed head), on the Bethe lattice sequence, an excursion can be initiated from \emph{any} of the $d$ vertices along the geodesic.

 Consider the case of a single excursion ($\ell=1$, total steps $d+2$).
 The particle must traverse the $d$ geodesic edges and, at one intermediate vertex, step off the geodesic and immediately return.
 Note the following observations: